 - A carbon atom which is bonded with one another carbon atom is called a primary carbon atom.

 For example, in ethane molecule (CH3-CH3) both carbon atoms are bonded with one other carbon atom so both carbon atoms are primary carbon atom here.
 The secondary carbon atom is bonded with other two carbon atoms whereas tertiary carbon atom is bonded to three other carbon atoms.

-Carbocations are ionic species which carry positive charge on carbon atom of the molecule.
+Carbocations are ionic species which carry positive charge on the carbon atom of the molecule.
 They usually form as an intermediate during various chemical reactions.
-The stability of carbocations determines by steric hindrance and +I effect of alkyl groups attached to C+ of carbocation.
+The stability of carbocations determines by steric hindrance and +I effect of alkyl groups attached to C+ of the carbocation.